Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/signals/README.md

 {% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
-​Add the [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) extension to your project using Cocoapods.
+​The Signal extension is included in the Mobile Core extension.
+Add the [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) extension to your project using Cocoapods.

 Add following pods in your `Podfile`: